 DGHP is committed to dealing with antisocial behaviour (ASB) so that all tenants enjoy their right to peace, quiet and security at home.
-We introduced a specialist team to deal with antisocial behaviour in November 2009.
+We have a specialist team dedicated to helping resolve any issues which may arise.

 What is antisocial behaviour?

 - Screaming or fighting within communal areas

 - Someone having a large number of people in their property with unreasonable levels of noise

 What is not antisocial behaviour?

 - Normal domestic living noise like opening and closing internal doors, running a washing machine or hoover

 - People parking in the wrong place